pydicom/pynetdicom/docs/user/presentation.rst

 Presentation Contexts and the Association Acceptor ..................................................

-When acting as the association *Acceptor* (usually the SCP), you should define which presentation contexts will be supported.
-Unlike the *Requestor* you can define an unlimited number of supported presentation contexts.
+When acting as the association *acceptor* (usually the SCP), you should define which presentation contexts will be supported.
+Unlike the *requestor* you can define an unlimited number of supported presentation contexts.

 In *pynetdicom* this is accomplished through one of the following methods: